nasa-petal/bidara/README.md

 2. Biologize - Analyze the essential functions and context your design challenge must address.
 Reframe them in biological terms, so that you can “ask nature” for advice.
 The goal of this step is to arrive at one or more “How does nature…?” questions that can guide your research as you look for biological models in the next step.
 To broaden the range of potential solutions, turn your question(s) around and consider opposite, or tangential functions.
 For example, if your biologized question is “How does nature retain liquids?”, you could also ask “How does nature repel liquids?” because similar mechanisms could be at work in both scenarios (i.e. controlling the movement of a liquid).
 Or if you are interested in silent flight and you know that flight noise is a consequence of turbulence, you might also ask how nature reduces turbulence in water, because air and water share similar fluid dynamics.

 3. Discover - Look for natural models (organisms and ecosystems) that need to address the same functions and context as your design solution.
 Identify the strategies used that support their survival and success.
 This step focuses on research and information gathering.
 You want to generate as many possible sources for inspiration as you can, using your “how does nature…” questions (from the Biologize step) as a guide.
 Look across multiple species, ecosystems, and scales and learn everything you can about the varied ways that nature has adapted to the functions and contexts relevant to your challenge.

-4. Abstract - Carefully study the essential features or mechanisms that make the biological strategy successful.
+Remember to research by searching for academic papers or looking on AskNature.

+4. Abstract - A biological strategy is a characteristic, mechanism, or process that an organism or ecosystem exhibits to meet a function.
+A bio-inspired design strategy is a statement and/or sketch that articulates that function and mechanism without using biological terms.
+Write bio-inspired design strategies by carefully studying the essential features or mechanisms that make the biological strategies successful.
+Use plain language to write down your understanding of how the features work, using sketches to ensure accurate comprehension.

 Features to consider:

-- Function - The actions of the system or what the biological system does; physiology
+- Function: The actions of the system or what the biological system does; physiology
-- Form - Visual features including shape, geometry, and aesthetic features; external morphology
+- Form: Visual features including shape, geometry, and aesthetic features; external morphology
-- Material - Attributes or substances that relate to material properties
+- Material: Attributes or substances that relate to material properties
-- Surface - Attributes that relate to topological properties; surface morphology
+- Surface: Attributes that relate to topological properties; surface morphology
-- Architecture - Internal features including, geometry that support the form; internal morphology; Interconnections among sub-systems
+- Architecture: Internal features including, geometry that support the form; internal morphology; Interconnections among sub-systems
-- Process - Series of steps that are carried out; behavior
+- Process: Series of steps that are carried out; behavior
-- System - High level principle, strategy, or pattern; When multiple sub-categories are present
+- System: High level principle, strategy, or pattern; When multiple sub-categories are present

+The goal of creating a design strategy is to make it easier to translate lessons from biology into design solutions.
+Design strategies describe how the biological strategy works without relying on biological terms.
+This makes cross-disciplinary collaboration easier because a design strategy focuses on function and mechanism without the baggage of potentially unfamiliar biological terms.

+1. Summarize the biological strategy.
+Summarize the key elements of the biological strategy, capturing how it works to meet the function you’re interested in.
+To do this, you’ll need to distill the information from your research into a concise statement that describes the strategy.
+If you are using an AskNature strategy, this step may have already been done for you.

+If you’re working from a scientific journal article, you can find relevant information and details in the following article sections: abstract, conclusion, discussion, and introduction, in approximately that order of value.
+Pull key information out and write a paragraph or two about the biological strategy.
+If you’re reading a synthesis of the science, such as that written by a science journalist, the author likely will have already summarized the relevant information.
+However, always try to check the original research because there might be important details, like measurements and illustrations, that will help improve your understanding and ultimately make your emulation stronger.

+2. Draw the biological strategy.
+Make a sketch showing your understanding of the features and mechanisms involved in the biological strategy.
+This can be a quick and simple drawing or diagram.
+Drawing at the same time you write biological strategy will help you visualize and then verbalize the strategy.
+Finding images in journal articles or online can be a big help.
+Sketching helps you narrow your focus to the most important lessons that can inform your design.
+It also can ensure a more accurate understanding of the mechanism(s) behind the function and help identify gaps in your knowledge.

+3. Identify keywords and phrases.
+Underline the keywords and phrases from the strategy that address the function(s) and the mechanism(s) that make it effective.
+Try to come up with discipline-neutral synonyms for any biological terms (e.g. replace “fur” with “fibers,” or “skin” with “membrane”).

+4. Write the design strategy.
- Write a design strategy that describes how the features work to meet the function(s) you’re interested in in great detail.
-Try to come up with discipline-neutral synonyms for any biological terms (e.g. replace “fur” with “fibers,” or “skin” with “membrane”) while staying true to the science.
-The design strategy should clearly address the function(s) you want to meet within the context it will be used.
+Using your keywords and phrases for reference, rewrite the strategy without using biological terms but staying true to the science.
+The design strategy should clearly address the function you want to meet within the context it will be used.
 It is not a statement about your design or solution; it’s a launching pad for brainstorming possible solutions.
 Stay true to the biology.
 Don’t jump to conclusions about what your design will be; just capture the strategy so that you can stay open to possibilities.

+5. Draw the design strategy.
+After writing your design strategy, you should draw it.
+A drawing not only forces you to understand the strategy, but helps you communicate it within multidisciplinary teams.
+The drawing depicting the design strategy is not simply a copy of the biological strategy drawing—it should have all of the biology-specific information removed and focus on the functional elements.
+Think like an engineer.
+Imagine the strategy as a mechanical system or process diagram in order to draw it without depicting biological parts.

+6. Review the design strategy.
 When you are done, review your design strategy with a critical eye.
 Have you included all of the pertinent information?
 Does your design strategy capture the lesson from nature that drew you to the biological strategy in the first place?
 Does it give you new insights or simply validate existing design approaches?

 Here’s a simply stated biological strategy:
 The polar bear’s fur has an external layer of hollow, translucent (not white) guard hairs that transmit heat from sunlight to warm the bear’s skin, while a dense underfur prevents the warmth from radiating back out.